Student Internship Program

 Next application process:

-• Must be an undergraduate college student at a U.S. institution during the fall 2024 term.
+• Must be an undergraduate college student at a U.S. institution during the spring 2025 term.

-• Must commit to both the summer and fall terms of the internship.
+• Must commit to the full term of the internship.

 • Must be available to interview at the times stated above.

-• Successful candidates will have experience or interest in artificial intelligence.
+• Successful candidates will have experience or interest in digital learning.

 • U.S. citizens, U.S. nationals, and U.S. permanent residents (holders of a Permanent Resident Card); individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program; Indigenous individuals exercising rights associated with the Jay Treaty of 1794; individuals granted Temporary Protected Status; asylees; and refugees, regardless of race, national origin, religion, gender, age, disability, or sexual orientation are eligible to apply for consideration.